-You may attend the Complaint review if you want to attend.
+You may attend the Complaint review if you want to attend it.
+CBH will tell you the location, date, and time of the Complaint review at least 10 days before the day of the Complaint review.
 You may appear at the Complaint review in person, by phone, or by videoconference.
 If you decide that you do not want to attend the Complaint review, it will not affect the decision.